harvard-lil/perma-extension/doc/database/tables/appState.md

 - `apiKey`: API key for Perma.cc, as provided by the user.
 - `apiKeyChecked`: If true, indicates that the API key currently in store has been checked.
 - `lastApiKeyCheck`: Date (+time) at which the API key was checked for the last time.
-- `loadingBlocking`: If `true`, indicates that the app is currently performing an operation that should be considered blocking.
+- `loadingBlocking`: If `true`, indicates that the app is currently performing an operation that should be considered blocking, UI wise.
-- `loadingBackground`: If `true`, indicates that the app is currently performing an operation that should be considered a non-blocking.
+- `loadingBackground`: If `true`, indicates that the app is currently performing an operation that should be considered a non-blocking, UI wise.
 - `folders`: Sorted array containing key/value associations (id -> name) of folders the user can write into.
 - `currentFolder`: Id of the folder the user selected (last) as a destination.
 - `currentTabUrl`: Url of the current tab.